Ohad Talmor: Early years

 Talmor eventually moved to New York in 1995 getting a Composition degree from the Manhattan School of Music in 1997.

 Present day

 Talmor lives in Brooklyn, New York.

-He leads his own projects, including "Back to the Land", a quartet featuring Chris Tordini and Eric McPherson with guests pianists Leo Genovese, David Virelles or vibraphonist Joel Ross, "Newsreel", a Sextet featuring Dan Weiss, Jacob Sacks, Miles Okazaki, Shane Endsley and Matt Pavolka and a "Trio", with Miles Okazaki and Dan Weiss,.
-The group's original repertoire focuses on short forms with highly interactive rhythmic studies.
+As a leader, his own projects include: "Back to the Land", a group featuring Chris Tordini and Eric McPherson with guests pianists Leo Genovese, David Virelles or vibraphonist Joel Ross.

+"Newsreel", a Sextet featuring Dan Weiss, Jacob Sacks, Miles Okazaki, Shane Endsley and Matt Pavolka.

+"Trio", with Miles Okazaki and Dan Weiss.